Serenity at the Shipyard was born from love—and from a daughter’s desire to give something back to the woman who gave her everything.

 Then, in July, everything changed.
-My mom was diagnosed with glioblastoma—an aggressive and fast-growing form of brain cancer.
+My mom was diagnosed with glioblastoma(GBM) —an aggressive and fast-growing form of brain cancer.
 I became her full-time caregiver and spent the next twelve weeks by her side.
-She passed away on October 9.
+She passed away on October 9, 2021.

 This home is now my way of honoring her memory.